-All this conflicting advice can be confusing and lead to a lot of unnecessary worry.
-While there isn’t a definitive answer, the general consensus seems to be this:
+All this conflicting advice can be confusing and lead to a lot of unnecessary worries.
+While there isn’t a definitive answer, the consensus seems to be this:

 Most doctors recommend waiting a week before having sex.
 Others say you can start having sex as soon as you feel up to it, which will usually be a few days.

 This is admittedly a very broad answer and won’t apply to every situation.
 Always listen to your doctor and use common sense before resuming intercourse after a vasectomy.

 One reason doctors give their patients a waiting period is to ensure the incision has time to heal properly.
 Since the testicles are prone to move around a lot during sex, there’s a risk that the wound could reopen if it’s not fully healed.
 Vasectomy incisions are relatively small and recover quickly, but doctors generally like to err on the side of caution when discussing aftercare with patients.